NCI900-Training-Organisation/intro-to-pytorch/docs/source/tutorial/multi_node.rst

 PBS Script
 **********

-As Gadi uses the PBS job scheduler we can use the same to run the training on multiple nodes.
+As Gadi uses the PBS job scheduler we can use it to run the training on multiple nodes.
 Here we are requesting 2 nodes, each with 4 GPUs.

 .. code-block:: console
     :linenos: